 (Aleris), a privately held Delaware corporation which provides aluminum rolled products and extrusions, aluminum recycling and specification aluminum alloy production.
-We received net proceeds of \$107.4 million, which was net of a working capital adjustment of \$2.6 million which we paid in June 2014, resulting in a gain on the transaction of \$24.1 million, net of related taxes of \$15.1 million.
+We received gross proceeds of \$110.0 million, which was reduced to \$107.4 million, as a result of a working capital adjustment of \$2.6 million that we paid in June 2014, resulting in a gain on the transaction of \$24.1 million, net of related taxes of \$15.1 million.
 We expect to continue to purchase aluminum product from Nichols, which has historically totaled approximately \$12.0 million annually.
-Our purchases of aluminum product from Nichols for the three-month periods ended January 31, 2015 and 2014 were \$4.5 million and \$3.5 million, respectively.
+Our purchases of aluminum product from Nichols for the three- and six-month periods ended April 30, 2015 and 2014 were \$1.6 million and \$6.2 million, respectively, and \$3.3 million and \$6.8 million, respectively.

 In November 2013, Nichols experienced a fire at its Decatur, Alabama facility, which damaged a cold mill used to roll aluminum sheet to a desired thickness.
 The loss was insured, subject to a \$0.5 million deductible.
 We capitalized \$6.5 million to rebuild the asset, which was returned to service as of March 31, 2014.
-We incurred costs of \$2.3 million associated with this loss, including an impairment of \$0.5 million.
-We revised our estimate of total insurance proceeds expected related to this loss to approximately \$6.8 million, resulting in an expected gain on involuntary conversion of \$4.4 million, of which we have recognized \$2.9 million.
-We estimate the remaining gain on involuntary conversion at \$1.5 million and we expect this gain will be recognized during fiscal 2015, when and to the extent that insurance proceeds are received, which will result in an increase in income from discontinued operations, net of tax.
+We incurred costs of \$2.3 million associated with this loss, including an impairment of \$0.5 million related to retirement of the asset, moving costs, outside service costs, clean-up and the deductible.
+To date, we have received insurance proceeds of \$5.3 million.
+We revised our estimate of total insurance proceeds expected related to this loss to approximately \$6.3 million, resulting in an expected gain on involuntary conversion of \$3.9 million, of which we have recognized \$2.9 million.
+We estimate the remaining pretax gain on involuntary conversion at \$1.0 million and we expect this gain will be recognized during fiscal 2015, when and to the extent that insurance proceeds are received, which will result in an increase in income from discontinued operations, net of tax.